 - total audience reached

 - the audience demographic – particularly those less likely to be well informed about human rights

 Media Awards entries may be used or reproduced by Amnesty International to promote the Amnesty International Media Awards.
-This includes being used in the Amnesty magazine and promotional materials for the awards, on the Amnesty International UK website, at the Amnesty Media Awards ceremony and other Amnesty events, and in other Amnesty communications.
+This includes being used in the Amnesty magazine and promotional materials for the awards, on the Amnesty International UK website and social media accounts, at the Amnesty Media Awards ceremony and other Amnesty events, and in other Amnesty communications.

 It is the responsibility of the entrant to provide complete, accurate information about the entry.
 Amnesty International shall not be liable for errors or omissions in the entry forms or credit information.
 If the entry form is inaccurate or incomplete, if the entry does not meet the eligibility requirements, or if it is deemed ineligible for any other reason, then the entry will be disqualified.
 Entry fees cannot be refunded for any entry that is thus disqualified.